-We already been warned of boredom when using Iran Air – there was no in-flight entertainment and even though there were movies on the large ‘TV’, it was in Persian (we managed to follow the story by using the English sub titles at the bottom).
+We have already been warned of boredom when using Iran Air – there was no in-flight entertainment and even though there were movies on the large ‘TV’, it was in Persian (we managed to follow the story by using the English subtitles at the bottom).

 At one point, we even had our doubts on whether we will reach Tehran in one piece.
 But the pilots were good – they got us through without much incident.

 (The chaos before departure – take a look at the seat covers and mind you that it suppose to be clean ones!)

 The in-flight service was not that bad – the stewardesses were kind but they don’t seem to be quick in addressing the service call lights.
 There was one lighted up for several hours and no one seemed to be bothered.
 Even request for water took some time to be addressed.
 Despite the rather slow service, in-flight food was better than the rest although there was plenty of room for improvement.

 It was about 8 hours of flight – so we slept most of the time.
 Whenever I had the time, I tried to watch the Iranian movies on the large screen (which surprisingly was quite easy to follow) or snap photos of the passengers or outside the plane.

 The landing was smooth and immigration checking was swift and fast although there was some confusion in addressing the ‘surname’ and ‘family name’ part.
 We got our luggage quite fast and were grateful that it was not damaged.
 As we pass through the customs checkpoint, there was some commotion and all we saw was an elderly lady being taken away by customs officials.